Unlocking the Power of VoIP for Your Business

 ❓ Can I keep my existing number?

-Yes.
-Your number can be ported to a VoIP provider—usually within 7–10 business days.
+Certainly!
+Your phone number can be transferred to a VoIP provider, typically within 7–10 business days.

 Getting Started with VoIP